brian-burdine/weather-app/pseudocode.md

     17. CREATE a new `<h3>` element, name it *header*
     18. SET *header*'s inner text to 'Weather App'
     19. APPEND *header* to *innerCol*
+    20. CREATE a new `<div>` element, name it *appForm*
+    21. SET *appForm*'s id to "app-form"
+    22. CREATE a new `label` element, name it *formLabel*
+    23. SET *formLabel*'s for attribute to "zip-code-entry"
+    24. SET *formLabel*'s class to "form-label*
+    25. SET *formLabel*'s inner text to "Enter a zip code:"
+    26. CREATE a new `<div>` element, name it *inputGroup*
+    27. SET *inputGroup*'s class to "input-group*
+    28. CREATE a new `<input>` element, name it *zipCodeEntry*
+    29. SET *zipCodeEntry*'s id to "zip-code-entry"
+    30. SET *zipCodeEntry*'s class to "form-control"
+    31. SET *zipCodeEntry*'s type to "text"
+    32. APPEND *zipCodeEntry* to *inputGroup*
+    33. CREATE a new `<button>` element, name it *zipCodeSubmit*
+    34. SET *zipCodeSubmit*'s id to "zip-code-submit"
+    35. SET *zipCodeSubmit*'s class to "btn btn-primary"
+    36. SET *zipCodeSumbit*'s type to "button"
+    37. ADD an event listener to *zipCodeSubmit* that calls the **getData** method after a 'click' event
+    38. APPEND *zipCodeSubmit* to *inputGroup*
+    39. CREATE a new `<div>` element, name it *formText*
+    40. SET *formText*'s class to "form-text"
+    41. SET *formText*'s inner text to "Enter a 5-digit US postal code, e.g. 90210"
+    42. APPEND *formLabel* to *appForm*
+    43. APPEND *inputGroup* to *appForm*
+    44. APPEND *formText* to *appForm*
+    45. APPEND *appForm* to *innerCol*
+    46. APPEND *innerCol* to *innerRow*
+    47. APPEND *innerRow* to *appHead*
+    48. APPEND *appHead* to *outerCol*
+    49. CREATE a new `<div>` element, name it *appBody*
+    50. SET *appBody*'s id to "app-body"
+    51. APPEND *appBody* to *outerCol*
+    52. APPEND *outerCol* to *outerRow*
+    53. APPEND *outerRow* to *appShell*
+    54. APPEND *appShell* to *newPage*
+    55. APPEND *newPage* to *main*

-    ??.
-END **init**
+    56. END **init** (!!!)
 - **getData**
-  - When called, **getData** checks for a value in the 'location' element in the HTML document, and if it is there and (seemingly) a valid zip code, makes a request to the OpenWeather Geocoding API to convert the zip code to expanded location information.
+  - When called, **getData** checks for a value in the 'zip-code-entry' element in the HTML document, and if it is there and (seemingly) a valid zip code, makes a request to the OpenWeather Geocoding API to convert the zip code to expanded location information.
 If that succeeds, the information is used to make a call to the OpenWeather data API to get information about the current weather at that location.
 If this request is successful, the response is passed to the **updateWeather** method to extract the data, and then a call is made to the **updatePage** method to display that information to the page.
 If the requests fail, or our preliminary check of the value of the location element indicated that a proper location was not provided, instead the *errorMessage* property is updated to a description of the problem, and **updatePage** is called to display the error message.
   - Procedure:
     1. START **getData**
-    2. GET a reference to the 'location' element in the HTML document
+    2. GET a reference to the 'zip-code-entry' element in the HTML document
-    3. IF the 'location' element has no value
+    3. IF the 'zip-code-entry' element has no value
        - SET *errorMessage* to "Please provide a location"
        - CALL **updatePage**
-    4. ELSE IF the value of the 'location' element is not exactly 5 characters long
+    4. ELSE IF the value of the 'zip-code-entry' element is not exactly 5 characters long
        - SET *errorMessage* to "5 digits are required"
        - CALL **updatePage**
-    5. ELSE IF the value of the 'location' element is not an integer
+    5. ELSE IF the value of the 'zip-code-entry' element is not an integer
        - SET *errorMessage* to "Only digits, no letters, periods or dashes"
        - CALL **updatePage**
     6. ELSE (input value looks good)
-       - SET the *zipCode* property of *location* equal to the value of the 'location' element
+       - SET the *zipCode* property of *location* equal to the value of the 'zip-code-entry' element
-       - INIT a zipOptions object with the keys *baseURL* and *params*, where *baseURL* has a value of **BASE_URL**, and *params* with an object as its value. *params* contains the keys *zip* with the value of the zipCode and country properties of location, joined by a comma, and *appid* with the value of **API_KEY**
+       - INIT a *zipOptions* object with the keys *baseURL* and *params*, where *baseURL* has a value of **BASE_URL**, and *params* with an object as its value. *params* contains the keys *zip* with the value of the *zipCode* and *country* properties of *location*, joined by a comma, and *appid* with the value of **API_KEY**
-       - Create a new promise using the Axios client's get command, making a call to OpenWeather's geocoding API using *zipOptions* as the config argument
+       - Create a new promise using the Axios client's `get` command, making a call to OpenWeather's geocoding API using *zipOptions* as the config argument
          - If the call is successful
-           - SET location's lat property to the response's lat property
+           - SET location's *lat* property to the response's *lat* property
            - SET *location*'s *lon* property to the response's *lon* property
            - SET *location*'s *city* property to the response's *name* property
-           - INIT a weatherOptions object with the keys *baseURL* and *params*, where *baseURL* has a value of **BASE_URL** and *params* with an object as its value. *params* contains the keys *lat* with the value of lat property of location, *lon* with the value of the lon property of location, and *appid* with the value of **API_KEY**
+           - INIT a *weatherOptions* object with the keys *baseURL* and *params*, where *baseURL* has a value of **BASE_URL** and *params* with an object as its value. *params* contains the keys *lat* with the value of lat property of *location*, *lon* with the value of the *lon* property of *location*, and *appid* with the value of **API_KEY**
-           - Create a new promise using the Axios client's get command, making a call to OpenWeather's data API using weatherOptions as the config argument
+           - Create a new promise using the Axios client's `get` command, making a call to OpenWeather's data API using weatherOptions as the config argument
              - IF the call is successful
-               - CALL updateWeather, passing it the response
+               - CALL **updateWeather**, passing it the response
                - THEN CALL **updatePage**
              - ELSE IF the call fails
-               - SET errorMessage to response (probably a server error if the input was good for the first API call)
+               - SET *errorMessage* to response (probably a server error if the input was good for the first API call)
                - CALL **updatePage**
              - ENDIF
          - ELSE IF the (geocoding) call fails
-           - SET errorMessage to (zipCode): (message response, should be "not found")
+           - SET *errorMessage* to (zipCode): (message response, should be "not found")
            - CALL **updatePage**
          - ENDIF
     7. ENDIF
     8. END **getData**
   - updatePage should have been called in all of the conditional statements; it would be nice to just do a call at the end, but waiting on the promise to be fulfilled means at least those calls need to be in the `.then` functions
 - **updateWeather** (*data*)
-  - When called, updateWeather picks through the *data* object generated by the OpenWeather API and sets the properties of *weather* to the relevant properties of data
+  - When called, **updateWeather** picks through the *data* object generated by the OpenWeather API and sets the properties of *weather* to the relevant properties of data
   - Procedure:
     1. START **updateWeather**
     2. READ *data*